Junior Developer Pipeline AI Crisis: The Narrowing Pyramid

 The Cloud and AI Development Act, expected this quarter, will provide that framework.
 It will set minimum criteria, promote interoperability, and establish procurement rules that favor sovereignty for critical workloads.
 The question for organizations is: what constitutes critical?

-For email, public administration, political communication, defense systems—the answer should be obvious.
+For email, public administration, political communication, and defense systems, the answer should be obvious.
 These require European alternatives.
 For other workloads, AWS’s European Sovereign Cloud may strike an acceptable balance between capability and control.

 The Bottom Line